fuse-open/docs/articles/basics/installation-and-quickstart.md

 ![create project](../../media/installation_quickstart/createprojectname.png)

-After clicking the "create" button, Fuse starts a local preview viewport.
-You'll notice that this process take some time, as Fuse has to download the packages containing the [framework code](http://github.com/fuse-open/fuselibs) used to create apps with Fuse.
-This only happens the first time Fuse is run after installation.
+After clicking the "create" button, Fuse X starts a local preview viewport.
+You'll notice that this process take some time, as Fuse X has to download the packages containing the [framework code](http://github.com/fuse-open/fuselibs) used to create apps with Fuse X. This only happens the first time Fuse X is run after installation.
 You can see the download progress in the "Log" panel at the bottom of the window.

 ![preview](../../media/installation_quickstart/preview.png)

-After Fuse is done downloading all the required packages, the preview viewport is started, and you'll notice that all we have to start with is a white background.
+After Fuse X is done downloading all the required packages, the preview viewport is started, and you'll notice that all we have to start with is a white background.

 ### Making some changes